-The Exchange is including a cost analysis in this filing to justify the proposed fees.
-As described more fully below, the cost analysis includes, among other things, descriptions of how the Exchange allocated costs among it and its affiliated exchanges for similar proposed fee changes (separately between MIAX Pearl Options 9 and MIAX,10 collectively referred to herein as the "affiliated markets"), to ensure no cost was allocated more than once, as well as detail supporting its cost allocation processes and explanations as to why a cost allocation in this proposal may differ from the same cost allocation in similar proposals submitted by the affiliated markets.
+the Exchange allocated costs among it and its affiliated exchanges for similar proposed fee changes (separately between MIAX Pearl Options 10 and MIAX, collectively referred to herein as the "affiliated markets"), to ensure no cost was allocated more than once, as well as detail supporting its cost allocation processes and explanations as to why a cost allocation in this proposal may differ from the same cost allocation in similar proposals submitted by the affiliated markets.
 The proposed fees are intended to cover the Exchange's cost of providing Purge Ports with a reasonable mark-up over those costs.